ARJUN151503/Vrinda_Sales_Dashboard_using_EXCEL/README.md

 - But in third column it has *" M, W, Men, Women "*.
 To change it into either char like *"M and W"* or *"Men and Women"*.
 - Filter the gender column by selecting *M* and open find and replace using CTRL + F and click on replace replace with *Men* and do same for *Women* also.
 - Next check each and every column for any cleaning occurs.
-- At *Qty* column contains *One and Two* instead of 1,2,3... .So do the same procedure for the this column also.
+- At *Qty* column contains *One and Two* instead of 1,2,3... .So, do the same procedure for the this column also.
-- Finally, all the remaining columns are well and no inconsitance data occured.
+- Finally, all the remaining columns are well and no inconsistance data occured.
 So, Our data cleaning is Done 🎉🎉